 (3) Adjust the range spread for any pay grade.

-(f) The commission and council jointly may perform an annual review of market salary data to determine how salaries have changed in the external market.
-Based on data collected, the commission and council jointly in consultation with the Compensation Planning and Review Committee, shall adjust the market salary structure, if changes are supported by the data.
-In the absence of a market salary study conducted by an external vendor, the commission and council may not adjust the midpoint differentials between pay grades unless required to do so by a change in minimum wage or other laws and may not adjust the range spread for any pay grade.
+(e) The commission and council jointly may perform an annual review of market salary data to determine how salaries have changed in the external market.
+Based on data collected, the commission and council jointly, in consultation with the Compensation Planning and Review Committee, shall adjust the classified salary schedule if changes are supported by the data.

-(g) Annually, the commission and council may approve a minimum salary schedule that sets forth a compensation level for each step and pay grade below which no organization employee may be paid.
+(f) Annually, the commission and council may approve a minimum salary amount that sets forth a compensation level for each pay grade below which no organization employee may be paid.

 (2) The salary of an employee working fewer than thirty-seven and one-half hours per week shall be prorated.

-(h) The organization rule promulgated pursuant to (d), section seven of this article may provide for differential pay for certain employees who work different shifts, weekends or holidays.
-Note: WV Code updated with legislation passed through the 2012 1st Special Session
+(g) The organization rule promulgated pursuant to subsection (c), section seven of this article may provide for differential pay for certain employees who work different shifts, weekends or holidays.